 Mainframe computers are those big towers with racks in a giant room at a data center.
 These machines are made up of smaller computers that can perform as servers for a video, for example.

 If you play a game like World of Warcraft, this is what you’re connecting to.
 However, don’t misunderstand and assume that mainframe computers are only for video games.
 They have a lot of usage.

-Telecommunication companies or banking institutions use mainframes to process a massive amount of data in a short period.
-And you better believe that these gigantic machines are expensive to build and maintain.
+Telecommunication companies or banking institutions use mainframes to process a massive amount of data quickly.
+And you better believe these gigantic machines are expensive to build and maintain.